What is Cultural Shock and How to Avoid It?

 Living in a very hot climate is not easy for everyone.
 Some people are used to having to air-condition to keep them cool for the entire year and would have trouble sleeping without proper cooling of their environment.

 Also, depending on where you are from, the clothes you wear may not be appropriate for certain climates, which is also a big factor that causes cultural shock.
-It is important to keep an open mind and don't judge a country or even culture based on your own opinions.
+It is important to keep an open mind and not judge a country or even a culture based on your own opinions.

 2. Language